DiscountingCashFlows/readthedocs/docs/source/usage.rst

 Base Code for a Model
 ---------------------

-This is a base preset with all basic functionalities of a model.
+This is a preset with all basic functionalities of a model.
 Copy-Paste this into the valuation editor when creating a new model (it's easier than writing everything from scratch)

 .. code-block:: javascript